edgeimpulse/expert-projects/counting-retail-inventory-rzv2l.md

 ![Application GIF](.gitbook/assets/counting-retail-inventory-rzv2l/ai-in-inventory-monitoring.gif)

 In a retail store, this application can be used with the surveillance cameras that see the various shelves.
 Another image source can be cameras mounted on shopping carts enabling views of where the surveillance cameras can't see.
-A manager can then be monitoring the inventory from the Web application and take any required actions if products are missing from their spaces or a count reaches a minumum threshold.
+A manager can then be monitoring the inventory from the Web application and take any required actions if products are missing from their spaces or a count reaches a minimum threshold.

 ![Cameras in Supermarket](.gitbook/assets/counting-retail-inventory-rzv2l/img14-cameras-in-retail.png)